All Episodes

 You couldn't last five minutes during even Lent.

-They curse too.
+They curse, too.

 They just don't curse as much as me.

-Does everyone in that room curse Jason to your curse?
+Does everyone in that room curse Jason?

 Jason's the worst offender beyond me.